 The following SQL query would help identify the orphaned child portfolio hierarchy id references from the Clarity schema:

-* PFM_HIERARCHIES CHILD_ID ( ID PFM_PORTFOLIOS)
+SELECT * FROM PFM_HIERARCHIES WHERE CHILD_ID NOT IN (SELECT ID FROM PFM_PORTFOLIOS)

 The IDs can be safely removed from the PFM_HIERARCHIES or PFM_FLAT_HIERARCHIES tables.